 5. How did you hear about this position?

 Be straightforward and direct when explaining how you heard about the job opening.
 99% of the time, honesty is the best policy here.

 It’s perfectly fine to say you found out about the job online, on their website, from a friend or family member, from a coworker at your previous job, etc.

 6. Have you eaten at our restaurant before?

 I’d recommend telling the truth with this question, too.
 Don’t feel pressure to lie and say, “yes” if you haven’t eaten there before!
 Lies lead to more lies, and they’ll likely ask follow-up questions like, “What’s your favorite dish?”

-Never having eaten in the restaurant won’t always cost you the job, but getting caught lying will!
 One of the best tips I can give is: Avoid lying if you can possibly do so.
 This will help you stay confident and anxiety-free.

 If you’re concerned about the fact you’ve never eaten in the restaurant and want to be able to say you have, just go have lunch a few days before your interview!
 Order something and try the food.
 That way, you’ll have something to talk about if the hiring manager asks this in the interview.